chouhanpratham/Ecommerce-Website/README.md

 <br>Developed Navigation Menu and the pages like about, contact, home, and linked the different routes in the development<br>
 Build the Login and register authentication and backend API's.<br>

+## DAY-03 - Development of Category and Product API

+<br> Worked on the frontend admin and user dashboards and Developed the APIs for the category and product for admin and forget password page was developed. <br>